owncloud/ocis/extensions/storage/configuration.md

 : URL to use for the storage service.
 Default: `https://localhost:9200`.

 --datagateway-url | $STORAGE_DATAGATEWAY_PUBLIC_URL
-: URL to use for the storage datagateway.
-Default: `https://localhost:9200/data`.
+: URL to use for the storage datagateway, defaults to <STORAGE_FRONTEND_PUBLIC_URL>/data.

 --userprovider-endpoint | $STORAGE_USERPROVIDER_ENDPOINT
 : endpoint to use for the userprovider.
 Default: `localhost:9144`.